arthurfish/arthur_simple_message_appender/README.md

 You should install *request* lib to use.

-If you want to execute the file in shell, you must build it through *pyinstaller* from the '.spec' file first.
+If you want to execute the file in shell, you must build it through *pyinstaller* first.

+Example:
+> pip install requests
+> pyinstaller -F simple_message_appender.py
+> sudo ln -f dist/simple_message_appender /bin/msg